AlainParadis/designschool/_topics/sharpen-and-blur.md

   It's only logical that the photo is in a field, right?

-  The blur effect is linear. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery" class="sans">Adobe</a>: Use Field Blur to build a gradient of blurs, by defining multiple blur points with different amounts of blur.
+  The blur effect is linear. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery">Adobe</a>: Use Field Blur to build a gradient of blurs, by defining multiple blur points with different amounts of blur.
 Add multiple pins to the image and specify a blur amount for each pin.
 The final result is combined effect of all blur pins on the image.
 You can even add a pin outside the image, to apply the blur at corners.

   Go <span class="command">Filter > Blur Gallery > Field Blur</span>.